You are probably familiar with the term “Artificial Intelligence”, but did you know there are different types of Artificial Intelligence?

 Artificial Superintelligence (ASI)

-We can expect ASI to be the triumph of AI development – a machine that will be able to “feel” just like humans and excel us in logical functions because of greater memory capabilities, faster data processing and analysis, and decision-making processes.
+What is a Super AI?
+Super AI overcomes human intelligence and is capable of performing tasks better than humans.
+We can expect this AI system to be the triumph of AI development – a machine that will be able to “feel” just like humans and excel us in logical functions because of greater memory capabilities, faster data processing and analysis, and decision-making processes.

-The development of ASI raises a lot of ethical questions and concerns together with the question of the future coexistence of intelligent machines and humans and even though the development of ASI is unlikely to happen in the foreseeable future, their questions and concerns need to be addressed now.
+The development of machine intelligence raises a lot of ethical questions and concerns together with the question of the future coexistence of intelligent machines and humans and even though the development of artificial superintelligence is unlikely to happen in the foreseeable future, their questions and concerns need to be addressed now.

 The other system divides AI into 4 types also based on the ability to perform human-like operations and the similarity with human behavior.
-The types are reactive machines, limited memory machines, theory of mind, and self-aware AI.
+The types are reactive machines, limited memory machines, theory of mind AI, and self-aware AI.

-This type of AI is characterized by not having memory-based functionality, which means they can’t learn from the previous experiences and have limited performing capabilities programmed by the human.
+Reactive Machine AI systems are characterized by not having memory-based functionality, which means they can’t learn from the previous experiences and have limited performing capabilities programmed by the human.
 They just perceive the world and react to various preprogrammed stimulants.
 It can perform the optimized action based on the criteria it is given in the present, but it can’t store this information to improve that optimization in the future, which makes its abilities very limited.

-These are the systems that use machine learning and deep learning to improve their own performance.
-They are able to store previous experiences for future reference.
+These are the AI systems that use Machine Learning and Deep Learning to improve their own performance.
+They are able to store past experiences and training data for future reference.
 This type of AI is represented by virtual voice assistants, chatbots, improving hotel booking algorithms, self-driving cars, and many others.

-Limited memory machines are best explained by self-driving cars that only have preprogrammed representation of the world and is adapting its actions to the current situation on the road based on it’s learning.
-Even though this type of machines is more developed than reactive ones, both fall into the ANI category.
+Limited memory AI machines are best explained by self-driving cars that only have a pre-programmed representation of the world and are adapting their actions to the current situation on the road based on their learning.
+Even though this type of machine is more developed than reactive ones, both fall into the ANI category.

 These are the machines of the future that have not been developed yet.
-As the name suggests, they will be able to perform human-like actions based on their needs, emotions, beliefs, and thought processes.
-This will allow machines to understand humans and their motives and intentions bringing the mutual collaboration to the next level.
+As the name “theory of mind AI” suggests, they will be able to perform human-like actions based on their needs, emotions, beliefs, and thought processes.
+This will allow machines to understand humans and their motives and intentions bringing mutual collaboration to the next level.

 Just as mentioned in the ASI section, self-aware AI will be the final level of AI development.
 This type of machine will not only be able to understand human feelings and emotions but have feelings and emotions of its own, gaining consciousness and potential ideas and desires of its own.
 There is a little chance that our generations will live to see self-aware AI walking among us, but humanity is already concerned about the future that it might bring to us and how it will change people’s lives forever.